ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 simulants are moving at the expected rates.

-We can also check that relationship distributions look reasonable, and check that people are preferentially moving along more common PUMA -> PUMA flows (perhaps by checking a few of the largest).
+We can also check that relationship distributions look reasonable, and check that people are preferentially moving along more common PUMA-to-PUMA flows (perhaps by checking a few of the largest).

 .. _census_prl_international_immigration: